Chopin1983/Readme.md/README.md

 For about fifteen years I worked as a sales representative, so I used to drive a car a lot by using Google Maps.
 I have always wondered, how it's like to make a map.
 That was my first thing, when I started to study SQL, so I made a very small part of it.

-## - Obliczanie pól (field counting)
-This is very simple project.
-You can calculate fields for a few shapes like triangle, rectangle, square or circle.
-Why did I do it?
-I don't know...
-This is one of the first thing which I made during learning SQL.

 #  Technology used
 - SQL/T-SQL